 - The Old Man.
 He only appeared in this game (and even then he's not really there for long), but damn if he's not the most recognized character from it.
 It helps that his lines are incredibly memorable and downright weird at times.

-- The nameless Secret Moblin(s?) also appears in the game, and literally only has one line.
-Yet it's one of the most memetic in the entire series, and is a frequent subject of fanworks.
-The Secret Moblin's motive for helping Link is also a frequent subject of discussion, as Moblins usually work for Ganon, and oppose Link.
+- The nameless Secret Moblin(s?) also appears in the game, and literally only has one line, yet it's one of the most memetic in the entire series — "IT'S A SECRET TO EVERYBODY."
+The line is a frequent subject of fanworks, and the Secret Moblin's motive for helping Link is also a frequent subject of discussion, as Moblins usually work for Ganon, and oppose Link.